bobbyluig/bobbyluig.github.io/_posts/2024-04-24-the-elevator-is-slow.md

 </script>
 {% endraw %}

-We see that there are diminishing returns when using more than two elevators, but only having elevator increases both the mean and max latencies by more than a factor of two.
+We see that there are diminishing returns when using more than two elevators, but only having one elevator increases both the mean and max latencies by more than a factor of two.
 This definitely matches my empirical observations of occasionally having to wait a few minutes before the elevator will even arrive on my floor if the other elevator is reserved.

 ### System Throughput

-We can find the throughput limit of the elevator system by comparing the mean request latencies of 100k requests versus 10k requests.
-Below the limit, we expect the ratio to be close to one.
-Above the limit, we expect the ratio to be much larger than one because requests are arriving faster than the system can process them.
-As a result, more simulated requests leads to higher mean latencies.
+We can find the max throughput of the elevator system by comparing the mean request latencies between 200k requests and 100k requests.
+Below the threshold, we expect the ratio to be close to one.
+Above the threshold, we expect the ratio to be much larger than one because requests are arriving faster than the system can process them.
+As a result, more simulated requests lead to higher mean latencies.

 {% raw %}
 <div class="chart"><canvas id="chart-system-throughput"></canvas></div>